EarthScope/miniseed2dmc/doc/miniseed2dmc.md

 <b>Example 2</b>

-<p style="padding-left: 30px;">If there is a directory called 'data' that contains only files of Mini-SEED they can all be sent using:</p>
+<p style="padding-left: 30px;">If there is a directory called 'data' that contains only files of miniSEED they can all be sent using:</p>

 <pre style="padding-left: 30px;">
 > miniseed2dmc host:port data